-On March 31, 2017, the Company converted from an LLC to a C-corporation.
-Upon the conversion, each outstanding common unit and preferred unit (Note 8) was converted into one share of common stock and preferred stock, respectively.
+In March 2017, the Company converted from a limited liability company to a C-corporation.
+Upon the conversion, each outstanding common unit and preferred unit was converted into one share of common stock and preferred stock, respectively.
 Common units had similar rights and characteristics of common stock issued upon the conversion.
 In calculating net loss per share, the Company retrospectively applied the effects of the conversion to the number of common units outstanding prior to the conversion.
-Net loss per share for periods prior to the conversion to a C-corporation refers to net loss per common unit.

 Basic net loss per share attributable to common stockholders is calculated by dividing net loss attributable to common stockholders by the weighted average shares outstanding during the period, without consideration for common stock equivalents.
 Diluted net loss per share attributable to common stockholders is computed by dividing the net loss by the weighted-average number of shares of common stock and common share equivalents outstanding for the period.
 Preferred stock and stock options are common share equivalents.
-There were 185,332 and 142,105 common stock equivalents outstanding as of December 31, 2017 and 2016, respectively, in the form of vested and unvested stock options that have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect would be anti-dilutive for all periods presented.
-Therefore, basic and diluted net loss per share and per unit were the same for all periods presented.
+There were 399,515 and 185,332 common stock equivalents outstanding as of December 31, 2018 and 2017, respectively, in the form of stock options, unvested restricted stock awards, and preferred stock in 2017, that have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect would be anti-dilutive for all periods presented.

-(In thousands, except shares, units, per share and per unit data) Year Ended December 31, 2017 2016 Numerator: Net loss applicable to common stockholders and members \$ (7,920) \$ (1,150) Denominator: Weighted-average basic and diluted common shares and common units 5,360,536 877,490 Basic and diluted net loss per common share and common unit \$ (1.48) \$ (1.31)
+(In thousands, except share and per share data) Year Ended December 31, 2018 2017 Numerator: Net loss applicable to common stockholders \$ (10,889) \$ (7,920) Denominator: Weighted-average basic and diluted common shares 11,203,081 5,360,536 Basic and diluted net loss per common share \$ (0.97) \$ (1.48)